ivanbaug/portfolio-flask/README.md

 # my-web-portfolio
-- A web portfolio with flask and templating.
+- A web portfolio with flask and jinja templating.

-- The ui was made with https://julialang.org/ as reference because it just looks clean and pretty sober.
+- The UI imitates the Julia Programming Languaje webpage https://julialang.org/ , took it as reference because it just looks clean and pretty sober.

 - Working demo: https://iv-flask-web-i7ltas3gbq-ue.a.run.app/